Napo Wildlife Center

 Located in Ecuador's Amazon Basin, the Napo Wildlife Center is the only lodge in the Yasuní National Park, a UNESCO Biosphere Reserve.
 The lodge complex sits on the shore of Añangu Lake, within the ancestral territory of the Añangu Quichua Community.
 Each of the 16 individual cabañas are screened against insects, and each offers a private terrace with lake and rainforest views, private bathroom, electricity, and ceiling fan.
 The central structure of the complex, where meals are served, also offers several comfortable social areas, including a bar and reading lounge.
 Excursions are co-lead by experienced bilingual Ecuadorian guides and Añangu native guides, and include hiking, night walks, birding, canoeing, and climbing the two observation towers to look out over the jungle.

 Reaching the remote Napo Wildlife Center is an adventure.
 From the Quito airport, fly over the spectacular Andes Mountains to the jungle city of Coca.
 You will be transferred to the dock, where a motorized canoe waits to take you approximately 2 hours down the Napo River.
-Upon arrival at the Napo Wildlife Center landing dock, you will walk into the jungle to the beautiful Añangu Lake, which you cross in a dugout paddle canoe (motorized transport is not allowed within the Añangu Reserve) to reach the lodge on the opposite shore.
+Upon arrival at the Napo Wildlife Center landing dock, you will walk into the jungle toward the beautiful Añangu Lake for another 2 hour ride, this time in a dugout paddle canoe (motorized transport is not allowed within the Añangu Reserve) to reach the lodge.

 Why we recommend it